tigera-solutions/cc-eks-egress-gw/README.md

       EOF
       ```

-    - **I.** First create test traffic to the test host from a pod in the `app-test` namespace without using the egress gateway.
+    - **I.** First create test traffic to the test host from the pod `netshoot-app-test` in the `app-test` namespace without using the egress gateway.

       From the second terminal, execute the shell in the pod `netshoot-app-test`.